naesseth/academic-kickstart/content/publication/naesseth-variational-2018/index.md

 publishDate: '2020-12-19T17:34:21.098459Z'
 publication_types:
 - '1'
-abstract: Many recent advances in large scale probabilistic inference rely on variational methods.
-The success of variational approaches depends on (i) formulating a flexible parametric family of distributio...
+abstract: 'Many recent advances in large scale probabilistic inference rely on variational methods.
+The success of variational approaches depends on (i) formulating a flexible parametric family of distributions, and (ii) optimizing the parameters to find the member of this family that most closely approximates the exact posterior.
+In this paper we present a new approximating family of distributions, the variational sequential Monte Carlo (VSMC) family, and show how to optimize it in variational inference.
+VSMC melds variational inference (VI) and sequential Monte Carlo (SMC), providing practitioners with flexible, accurate, and powerful Bayesian inference.
+The VSMC family is a variational family that can approximate the posterior arbitrarily well, while still allowing for efficient optimization of its parameters.
+We demonstrate its utility on state space models, stochastic volatility models for financial data, and deep Markov models of brain neural circuits.'
 publication: '*International Conference on Artificial Intelligence and Statistics*'
 url_pdf: http://proceedings.mlr.press/v84/naesseth18a.html
 ---